baudelaine/ocp-esx/Build-Cluster.md

 > :warning: Wait for all cluster vms to be up and display its DHCP address in the **3rd column**
 > You may need to run script **several times**.

-> :warning: Run this on ESX
+> :information_source: Run this on ESX

 	$WORKDIR/getVMAddress.sh | sed '/ctl-ocp/d' | tee $WORK_DIR/vms

 ###  Copy all cluster vms DHCP ip address to  controller

-> :warning: Run this on ESX
+> :information_source: Run this on ESX

 	scp $WORK_DIR/vms root@ctl-$OCP:/root